zhongfu/tp/docs/DeveloperGuide.md

 * `ObservableList<Job> internalList`
 * `ObservableList<Job> internalUnmodifiableList`

 ### The `Job` class

 The `Job` class is an abstraction for a job stored in PeopleSoft.
 A `Job` object is immutable and contains the following attributes:
 * `String jobId` - Jobs are referenced by this attribute.
 * `String desc` - A user-readable description of this job.
-* `Rate rate` - The hourly pay of a job.
-A `Rate` object contains a `Money` object which saves money values as a `java.math.BigDecimal` with 6 decimal places.
 * `Duration duration` - The duration that a job has been worked.
 Is used together with `rate` to calculate the total job earnings.
 Uses `java.time.Duration`.
-* `boolean hasPaid` - A boolean to denote if this job has been paid for.
+* `boolean hasPaid` - A boolean to denote if this job is completed.
 Used to calculate the salary of a `Person`.
+* `boolean isFinal` - A boolean to denote if this job has finalized payments.

 The use of immutability ensures that there are no unintended side effects of modifying a `Job`.
 Whenever a `Job` needs to be modified (for example setting the value of `hasPaid`), a new immutable copy